kneeko97/cse15l-lab-reports/lab-report-1-week-2.md

 **Step 2 - Remotely Connecting**

 1. UCSD has a host server that students are allowed to access remotely.
-To access the course-specific account you need to find your assigned email from this[index](https://sdacs.ucsd.edu/~icc/index.php).
+To access the course-specific account you need to find your assigned email from this [index](https://sdacs.ucsd.edu/~icc/index.php).
 It may require you to reset your password.

 2. In your VSCode terminal, call the following command with your newly given email.
 ```